 While it’s possible to divorce on paper for financial reasons, such an act is considered a form of fraud.
-Though investigations into these cases are rare and unlikely to be pursued, they remain illegal.
-Before attempting a “sham divorce,” it’s vital to understand the pros and cons.
+Before attempting a “sham divorce,” it’s vital to take into account certain considerations.

 “Sham” vs Legitimate Divorce: What’s the Difference?

 In our society, you’re entitled to divorce for several reasons: abuse, infidelity, or even just having grown apart.
 Another reason would be major differences in finances.
-If your spouse can’t get their finances in order, you’re legally allowed to divorce them as a result.
 While this action is considered legal– or ‘legitimate– its close cousin, the sham divorce, isn’t.

 A sham divorce is one in which two people legally separate to evade creditors or violate tax laws.
-In other words, it’s completely valid to leave a partner whose shopping addiction is driving you crazy, but you can’t leave the marriage just for the financial benefits.
+In other words, it’s completely valid to leave a partner whose shopping addiction has torn your marriage apart, but you can’t leave the marriage just for the financial benefits you would qualify for.

 Getting a divorce on paper for financial reasons but hoping to keep the relationship intact is a tricky maneuver, and according to who you ask, can place you and your former spouse in a great deal of legal trouble!